LABD Dividend: Yield, Schedule, and What to Expect

 Short answer

-LABD's approximate ~2.4% (variable; inverse and leveraged funds make irregular distributions) yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks -3x daily S&P Biotech Select Industry and passes through the dividends of its holdings, typically quarterly, minus a 1.07% (gross; about 0.95% net of acquired fund fees) expense ratio.
+LABD's approximate ~2.4% (variable; inverse and leveraged funds make irregular distributions) yield (as of early 2026) makes it a growth-first, low-yield fund, about $240 a year on a $10,000 position before tax.
+It tracks -3x daily S&P Biotech Select Industry and passes through the income its holdings generate, usually quarterly, net of the 1.07% (gross; about 0.95% net of acquired fund fees) expense ratio.
 If income is your goal, look to dedicated dividend funds for more; LABD is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Direxion.

 How does the LABD dividend work?

-LABD holds the companies in -3x daily S&P Biotech Select Industry, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 1.07% (gross; about 0.95% net of acquired fund fees) fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+LABD holds what is in -3x daily S&P Biotech Select Industry, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 1.07% (gross; about 0.95% net of acquired fund fees) fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 • Approximate yield: ~2.4% (variable; inverse and leveraged funds make irregular distributions) (early 2026).

-• Fee drag: the 1.07% (gross; about 0.95% net of acquired fund fees) expense ratio is deducted before you receive distributions.
+• Fee: the 1.07% (gross; about 0.95% net of acquired fund fees) expense ratio comes out before you receive anything, so the yield above is already net of it.

 If income is your goal, compare LABD against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how LABD's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how LABD's income fits your real portfolio in Walnut.

 The bottom line on the LABD dividend